Sabbatical Wall Rock Climbing

 Turn off of the main highway through the Indian Creek Area onto Beef Basin Road and go 4.85 miles to the sharp left turn on Rd 1041 through 'The Cottonwoods' camping area, continuing across the sometimes high creek and past the camping to approach the East side of this sub-canyon, as for Way Rambo wall or Pistol Whipped.
 The road bends to the right and continues for some fraction f a mile to come to the base of a brown wall with a hog-back approach on it's right side.
 A large stacked Cairn at the road by a barely perceptible 'pull-off' is the start of the trail, which is reasonable defined, but loose in some areas.
 Approach for about 15-25 minutes depending on your fitness and number of cams in your pack.
 You will arrive at the wall near the base of a few short, un-named 10's and just right of the massive dihedral of the namesake route 'Sabbatical.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sabbatical Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sabbatical Wall:

 Bon Voyage 5.11c 6c+ 24 VIII- 24 E4 6a Trad, 1 pitch, 115'